We were back at Schauspielhaus Zürich in 2017 to design and direct puppetry for a new production of Peter Pan.

-We have rejoined the creative team behind Die Brüder Löwenherz: director Ingo Berk, set designer Damian Hitz, costume designer Eva Krämer, and composer Patrik Zeller.
+We rejoined the creative team behind Die Brüder Löwenherz: director Ingo Berk, set designer Damian Hitz, costume designer Eva Krämer, and composer Patrik Zeller.

 We're delighted to have worked closely again with Christine Rippmann, the Schauspielhaus' Theaterplastikerin, who co-designs the puppets with Mervyn Millar (who also directs the puppetry).